 2. Be Corny!

 Let loose on date night by getting lost in a corn maze.
 The configuration of a corn maze can be, well, a-maz-ing!
-Here’s a date night twist: For every wrong turn you take, sneak a kiss with your Mr. or Mrs. Right!
+Here’s a fall date night twist: For every wrong turn you take, sneak a kiss with your Mr. or Mrs. Right!

 3. Get Crafty.